treharne/colours/README.md

 I can understand why the algorithm did it like this - it seems like they're all fairly dark colours on the left, or fairly light colours on the right.

 But I want to do better.
+It doesn't seem correct to have navy, mustard, purple, dark green, and red-wine in the same cluster.

 (if you're curious, you can see the results with N=15 using RGB in [clustered_colours_rgb.html](https://htmlpreview.github.io/?https://github.com/treharne/colours/blob/main/clustered_colours_rgb.html))